What We Do

 Partnerships are Key

 Camp HOPE America is partnered with the Center of Applied Research for Nonprofit Organizations at the University of Oklahoma (OU) for all evaluation research.
 Dr. Chan Hellman leads the research team and has published outcomes since 2013 on the powerful impact of Camp HOPE America in changing the way trauma-exposed children view themselves and their futures.
-To view the Camp HOPE America 2016 report, click here.
+To view the Camp HOPE America reports, click here.

 Camp HOPE America partners with Family Justice Centers, Multi-Agency Centers, and community-based agencies to help develop Camp HOPE America programs outside of California.
 Camp HOPE America has a formal affiliation process including providing technical assistance, curriculum, training, and funding assistance.
 For more information, contact Camp HOPE America at (888) 511-3522 or send an email to: email@example.com.